rocksyne/TextReIDNet/README.md

 - Read and modify the ```TextReIDNet/config.py``` file (where neccessary)
 - Execute ```TextReIDNet_github/nano/nano_import.py``` to get the run-time values on the Nano

 Please note: The initial run-time of the first iteration is always significantly longer than that of subsequent iterations.
-This is due to the loading of additional modules.
+This is due to the (delayed) loading of additional modules.